Dog Health Problems - Symptoms of Canine Epilepsy

-Canine Epilepsy usually occurs in dogs 6 months to 5 years of age, generally at 2-3 years.
-The actual triggering of a seizure is unknown but this usually tends to occur during periods of excitability.
-There are three phases to a seizure.
+| Canine Epilepsy Canine Epilepsy usually occurs in dogs between 6 months and 5 years of age, generally at 2-3 years.
+The actual triggering of a seizure is unknown but this usually tends to occur during periods of excitability. |

-- Pre-Seizure - your dog may seek its owner showing signs of restlessness, will pace and salivate
+Dog Health Problems - Symptoms of Canine Epilepsy There are three phases to a seizure. - Pre-Seizure - your dog may seek its owner showing signs of restlessness, will pace and salivate

 - Seizure - this phase can generally last up to 5 minutes and the dog will appear excited, run round in circles, vomit, salivate, collapse, and have uncoordinated muscle motions.
 Involuntarily urination and defecation can occur.